-Miami’s Ultra Music Festival remains the biggest music festival in Miami.
-The annual EDM bacchanal takes over the entirety of Bayfront Park on March 29 through March 31.
-Parking is nonexistent but Uber, Lyft and the free Metromover will deliver you to Bayfront fairly painlessly.
-Expect lineups packed with the biggest names in EDM along with a few old-school icons and surprise guests mixed in.
+The annual EDM bacchanal takes place on March 20 through March 22.
+Like previous years, Ultra 2020 provides three days of dance music spread across multiple stages, with Flume, Gesaffelstein, Major Lazer, Zedd and other headliners, along with a few old-school icons and surprise guests mixed in.
 Ultra Music Festival also falls within Miami Music Week, a loosely organized series of concerts and parties taking place throughout Miami.
-Want to stay close to the action?
-Check out one of the best Airbnb Downtown Miami homes.
+Need a place to crash?
+Book a room at one of the best hotels in Miami.

 Where is Ultra Music Festival?
-Ultra Music Festival takes place at Bayfront Park in Downtown Miami.
+Ultra Music Festival takes place in Bayfront Park.

 How do I get tickets?
 Buy tickets for Ultra Music Festival at the festival’s website, ultramusicfestival.com.